walkingriver/walkingriver.github.io/_posts/2019-07-10-ionic-3-to-4-gotchas.md

 In Ionic v3, this function worked properly.
 Clicking the `Delete` button caused the game to be deleted and the UI to refresh as expected.

 However, as soon as I dropped it into my Ionic v4 project, I immediately started having problems.
 First, I got a type error in the `create` line.
-With v4, the AlertController's `create` function returns `Promise<AlertController>` rather than the object directly.
+With v4, the AlertController's `create` function returns `Promise<HTMLIonAlertElement>` rather than the object directly.
 Fixing that was as simple as adding an `await` to the front of the `create` line.

-# No UI Updates
+# No UI Refresh
 Once the compiler error was addressed, it seemed like everything would just work.
 Unfortunately, it did not.
 Though it compiled just fine, the UI would not refresh after the game was deleted.
 At first, I thought there was an error with my delete code, but that was not the case.

 What I discovered was that the delete was happening and the games array was being updated properly, but somehow outside of the rendering process.
-I had immediate flashbacks to the Angular 1.x digest cycle.
+I had immediate flashbacks to problems dealing with the Angular 1.x digest cycle.

 My first thought was to add a `window.setTimeout` to `Delete` button's handler function.
 Two things stopped me.
 First, it felt like a kludge; and second, I was not sure it would even work.